 Himax Technologies, Inc. to Attend Nomura@CES 2023 Conference on January 4, 2023

-/EIN News/ -- TAINAN, Taiwan, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. (Nasdaq: HIMX) (“Himax” or “Company”), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend the Nomura@CES 2023 conference on January 4, 2023 at the Bellagio Hotel in Las Vegas.
+TAINAN, Taiwan, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. HIMX ("Himax" or "Company"), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend the Nomura@CES 2023 conference on January 4, 2023 at the Bellagio Hotel in Las Vegas.

 The Company management will host one-on-one or group meetings with interested investors during the conference date.
 Conference participation is by invitation only and registration is mandatory.
 For more information on the conference or to schedule a one-on-one or group meeting, please contact a Nomura representative or the conference coordinator at: gigi.fok@nomura.com.